-There is growing evidence to suggest that coronavirus (Covid-19) might cause diabetes in some people, or making the condition worse for others.
-We take a look at the research so far and explain what scientists are doing to find answers.
+There are some very early clues to suggest that coronavirus might be triggering type 1 or type 2 diabetes in some people, or making the condition worse for others.
+We take a look at the evidence and explain why it’s too early to know for sure yet.

-Written by Faye Riley PhD, our Senior Research Communications Officer in our diabetes research team.
+Written by Faye Riley PhD, our Senior Research Communications Officer.
 This article is part of our series on the key things to know about coronavirus and diabetes research.

 New cases of diabetes